MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/libraries/extending.md

 ## Vue-based

-## Vuex
+### Vuex

 State management for Vue, using a central store.
 This is not so much a framework as a library to extend Vue.

 - [vuex.vuejs.org/](https://vuex.vuejs.org/) homepage.

----

 ## React-based

 ### Redux

-A predictable state container for JavaScript apps - typicall React.
+A predictable state container for JavaScript apps - typically React.
 This is not so much a framework as a library to extend React.

 > Redux maintains the state of an entire application in a single immutable state tree (object), which can’t be changed directly. [source](https://www.smashingmagazine.com/2016/06/an-introduction-to-redux/)